NATO air defense system in Europe. Part 2

 Despite some shortcomings, the Patriot air defense missile system was widely distributed, including in the armed forces of NATO countries.
 In the US air defense units in Europe, the first complexes of this type began to arrive in the middle of the 80's.
 Soon after adoption, the question arose of upgrading the complex, primarily with the aim of imparting anti-missile properties to it.
 The most advanced modification is the Patriot PAC-3.
 The last version of the MIM-104 SAM includes the destruction of air targets at a range of 100 km and an altitude of 25 km.
 The anti missile ERINT, introduced into the air defense system specifically for hitting ballistic targets, has a maximum firing range of up to 45 km and an altitude of up to 20 km.

-In the second half of 80's in Western Europe, the most powerful air defense force was created history North Atlantic Alliance.
+In the second half of the 80s, the most powerful air defense grouping in the entire history was created in Western Europe. history North Atlantic Alliance.
 In addition to long-range and medium-range air defense systems, near-air bases and large garrisons were deployed on an ongoing basis short-range air defense systems.
 The leadership of the alliance seriously feared a breakthrough at low altitudes of Soviet front-line aviation aircraft, first of all this related to front-line bombers with variable geometry of the Su-24 wing, capable of making high-speed low-altitude shots.